boxwise/boxtribute/docs/adr/React-UI-library.md

 ### More difficult
 - Fewer ready-made components, meaning that more initial design and composition is required.
+- No built-in data visualization, a second library will be needed for this.
 - Custom documentation will need to be created specifically for Boxtribute's design system.